 Invest in Good Sunglasses

-Bring a couple pairs of polarized sunglasses.
+Bring a couple of pairs of polarized sunglasses.
 Quality shades are an essential piece of any angler’s gear.
 “Having good eyewear is just as important as having a good drag on your reel,” said Gerbec.
-“Wrapped sunglasses provide total eye protection, cut down on glare and help avoid eye fatigue from squinting all day.”
+“Wrapped sunglasses provide total eye protection, cut down on glare, and help avoid eye fatigue from squinting all day.”
 Want to see even better?
 A long-brimmed cap with a dark underside will also help your vision on the flats.